actions/dependency-review-action/README.md

 The dependency review action scans your pull requests for dependency changes, and will raise an error if any vulnerabilities or invalid licenses are being introduced.
 The action is supported by an [API endpoint](https://docs.github.com/en/rest/dependency-graph/dependency-review?apiVersion=2022-11-28) that diffs the dependencies between any two revisions on your default branch.

+The action is available for:
+- Public repositories
+- Private repositories with a [GitHub Advanced Security](https://docs.github.com/en/enterprise-cloud@latest/get-started/learning-about-github/about-github-advanced-security) license.

 When the action runs, you can see the results on:

 - The **job logs**, found ....